The Department of Critical Media Practices addresses the how and why of creative practices in the 21st century.

 This is a terminal, three-year degree for students seeking an immersive experience in documentary media practices.
 The program’s Documentary Lab provides experience in all phases of production and fosters an environment of investigation and collaboration.

 This is a practice-directed program of scholarly research into new media practices, theories and innovations in art and technology.
-You will both experiment with and research the media and artistic practices you study.
-It is anticipated that this PhD program will begin in fall 2017 and applications will be accepted beginning in July 2016.
+You will both experiment with, and research, the media and artistic practices you study.

 Graduate Certificate in Interdisciplinary Documentary Media Practices